 How to Serve Coconut Shrimp

-These shrimp are best served hot, shortly after they come out of the fryer or oven.
-I like to sprinkle them with thinly-sliced scallions or chopped cilantro.
+Coconut Shrimp are best served hot, soon after they come out of the fryer or oven.
+I like to sprinkle the platter with thinly sliced scallions or chopped cilantro.
+A squeeze of fresh lime juice is also a great way to add a pop of freshness.

 5 from 1 vote